bem-archive/bem-tools/README.md

  * **String** `output` A file for output result.
 By default output is in STDOUT
  * **Array** `declaration` List of filenames for declarations (required)

+## Contribute to development

+### Executing autotests

+To verify that your changes do not break existing functionality we recommend to run autotests and check that all of them pass.
+You can do that by executing the following command in the root of the project:

+    mocha

+### Running autotests with test coverage report

+You can check the level of the code covergae by tests using the command:

+    make test-cover

+Then open coverage.html file in a browser.
+Code lines which have not been executed during the tests run will be marked red.

 <!-- Yandex.Metrika counter -->
 <img src="//mc.yandex.ru/watch/12831025" style="position:absolute; left:-9999px;" alt="" />
 <!-- /Yandex.Metrika counter -->